 My name is Robert Davis, and ever since I watched the 1984 Olympics on TV I’ve been intrigued by the sport of gymnastics.
 Soon afterwards I had the chance to start a gymnastics program.
 When I was 8 years old I wrote down a goal for myself on a piece of Garfield stationary.
 I wanted to win 8 gold medals in the Olympics.
-I remember seeing that paper recently and when I find it again I’ll scan it in and post it here.

 I was fortunate enough to have parents who were willing and able to sign me up for gymnastics training, and that soon replaced every other sport I had participated in (soccer, basketball, baseball, swimming, and diving) as my main extracurricular activity.
 I continued training and competing in gymnastics throughout elementary, middle, and high school in the different places we lived (Washington D.C. area, Chicago, and Phoenix).
 Then I joined the Arizona State University gymnastics team when I started school there in 1995.